ibaraness/webpack-tutorial/README.md

 }
 var greetIdan = getGreetings('Idan'); /* returns: Hello Idan, have a nice day */
 ```
+### Loaders
-### Loading more than just plain JavaScript files
+#### Loading more than just plain JavaScript files
-Usually we'll want to use and import more than just plain JavaScript files in our projects, that is where **loaders** come in play.
+Usually we'll want to use and import more than just plain JavaScript files in our projects, that is where **loaders** come in to play.
 Like I've said before, Weback in it's core is just a plain JavaScript bundler, it can't import or understand other types of files.
 Using **loaders** we are able to tell webpack how to interpret and import other type of files.

 ##### from webpack docs:
 #